All incoming undergraduate students must have a laptop.

 For those who choose to not participate in our Mobile Computing Program, also remember that, while all students are free to utilize the consulting services of the VCC Help Desk, there is minimum support for Macintosh or other alternative platforms on campus.
 The Help Desk consulting staff has limited resources on supporting non-MCP systems, but will do the best they can to assist Mac or other non-MCP users.
 Students who opt to bring a Mac or other non-MCP laptop to campus will also miss out on some of the stronger features of the program, including: the laptop loaner program, the ability to reload the software image, Windows and Office updates, strong Help Desk user support, and full warranty and accidental damage repairs that are included as part of the Mobile Computing Program.

 Mac users should also keep in mind that they may be required to run the Windows operating system in order to successfully launch and run various software needed for their classes.
 In such cases, Mac users can partition their Mac for a Windows environment either through Boot Camp or by purchasing Parallels or VM Ware Fusion.
-Students with Mac laptops who need to run Windows will also need a valid copy of the Windows 7 operating system and any other programs that classes require; these and other computing items can be purchased in the Rensselaer Campus Computer Store, which is located in the Voorhees Computing Center on the Rensselaer campus.
+Students with Mac laptops who need to run Windows will also need a valid copy of the Windows 10 operating system, Office Professional 2016, and any other programs that their classes require; many of these and other computing items can be purchased in the Rensselaer Collegiate Store, which is located in the Rensselaer Union.